 Let's skip the dense legal jargon and get straight to the practical elements that truly matter.
 These are the conversations you need to have to build a plan that works in the real world.

-As you can see, a successful plan is all about covering your bases—from the daily schedule to the big-picture decisions.
+A successful plan is all about covering your bases—from the daily schedule to the big-picture decisions.
 Let's break down exactly what those key components look like.

 This is the part everyone thinks of first: where will the kids be, and when?
 It's tempting to just jot down "50/50," but that single phrase leaves far too much open to interpretation.
 Specificity is your best friend here.
 A detailed, predictable schedule is what prevents those stressful, last-minute negotiations.